 If you are unclear about the answer, you are suddenly filled with panic as the Left, analytical side of your brain tries to seize control of the situation.
 But, once the Left, talking side of your brain gets activated, it’s not typically going to help.
 It is only going to distract your precious attention away from where the music should be coming from: your musical mind on the RIGHT side of your brain.

 The antidote, of course, is to use our study-practice time to ask and answer the questions we will be tempted to ask on stage.
-While we have already discussed such matters in the series How to Study-Practice, two study-practice methods are particularly relevant to silencing the left brain inquisitor:
+To that end, two study-practice methods are particularly relevant to silencing the left brain inquisitor:

 - Slow Playing.
 Study-practice slowly enough to give you enough to consciously think about everything you are doing before you do it.
-(Reference: How to Study-Practice: Slow Playing)
+(How to Study-Practice: Slow Playing)

 - Visualization.
 Study-practice by quizzing yourself in your mind’s eye and ear away from the piano… testing your retrieval of the music so deeply that you can put the music into words.
-(Reference: How to Study-Practice: Visualization).
+(How to Study-Practice: Visualization).